LogicTronix/Vitis-AI-Reference-Tutorials/Quantizing-Compiling-YOLOv3-Pytorch-with-DPU-Inference/README.md

 ```bash
 python dpu_inference.py <compiled_xmodel_file> <test_image_path>
 ```
 * <compiled_xmodel_file> : The compiled xmodel.
-Here, ../Compiled/Yolooooov3.xmodel
+Here, `../Compiled/Yolooooov3.xmodel`
 * <test_image_path> : The image you want to inference on.
-Here, ../test/images/test1.jpg
+Here, `../test/images/test1.jpg`

+**Note:** DPU Inference Limitation

+Please note that DPU (Deep Learning Processing Unit) inference is only possible on DPU-enabled hardware (here, Xilinx boards).
+The compiled model provided in this repository is specifically optimized for the KV260 board.
+If you intend to utilize the inference capabilities of this repository, ensure compatibility with DPU or Xilinx-based hardware configurations.

 ## YOLOv3 Weight Source
 We used pre-trained YOLOv3 weights from the following repository as a starting point for our object detection model: